immnick/projection-mapping/README.md

 5. Position and scale the base guideline to fit the styro face’s eyes and lips via the projector.

 6. Start controlling the face using remote.html.

+Note: You must have Internet connection when testing this out since the application needs to connect to a web socket server in order to work.